-The joint initiative between PPL and Auddly has led to the creation of a performer verification mechanism.
-Auddly users who are PPL performer members can verify their PPL membership and retrieve their International Performer Number (IPN) from within the Auddly product.
+The joint initiative between PPL and Session has led to the creation of a performer verification mechanism.
+Session users who are PPL performer members can verify their PPL membership and retrieve their International Performer Number (IPN) from the session product.
 IPNs are a unique universal identifier allocated to every single PPL-registered performer, as well as performers who have registered with other CMOs, and are used to identify performers in data exchanges between CMOs around the world.

 Standardising the way that data is gathered, described, and exchanged between collective management organisations (CMOs) and across the wider music industry is hugely important for operating efficiently, managing data effectively, and maximising payments to members.

 With this in mind, PPL sits on the board of DDEX, a group of organisations across the music industry with a mission to standardise the data value chain.
 The aim of DDEX is to develop and maintain data standards to enable more efficient exchange and management of data.
 We joined DDEX shortly after its inception in 2006.